Matheart/experiment_guide/README.md

 ```

 #### Mix-precision training
-Enable this can have massive speedup
+Enable `bf16` this can have massive speedup, but need to be careful on where to enable `bf16`.

-TO-DO: Try mixed-precision training.

 ### `torch.compile()`
 Almost one-line, `model = torch.compile(model)`, it captures model’s forward/backward pass once, fuses and optimizes operations, and generate efficient GPU kernels.
 This always leads to 1.5-2x speedup.

-TO-DO: Test.

 ### Increase batch size
 Increasing batch size can sometimes be more efficient.
 Larger batch can give a more accurate estimate of the gradient, can have further decrease of loss after a large number of steps, compared with small batch sizes.